Characterization of Ergodic Measures of Maximal Entropy for Topologically Transitive Partially Hyperbolic Diffeomorphisms with compact center leaves: Disintegration of Maximal Entropy Measures along Increasing Partitions

 \section{Disintegration of Maximal Entropy Measures along Increasing Partitions}

 Let $M$ be a three-dimensional compact manifold, and $f: M \rightarrow M$ be a $C^2$ partially hyperbolic diffeomorphism with compact center leaves.
-We define the quotient space $M_c$ and quotient dynamics $f_c$ through the natural projection $\pi_c: M \rightarrow M_c:=M / \mathcal{F}^c$, which sends every point in $\mathcal{F}^c(x)$ to $x_c$.
+We define the quotient space $M_c$ and quotient dynamics $f_c$ through the natural projection $\pi_c: M \rightarrow M_c:=M / \mathcal{F}^c$, which sends every point in $\mathcal{F}^c(x)$ to $x_c=\pi_c(x)$.
 It is known that $M_c$ is homeomorphic to $\mathbb{T}^2$, and $f_c$ is an Anosov homeomorphism (See Theorem 3 in \cite{hertz2012maximizing}).
 Therefore, it is topologically conjugate to an Anosov diffeomorphism on $\mathbb{T}^2$.

-We use $\mathcal{W}^i, i \in{s, u}$ to denote the stable and unstable foliations of $f_c$.
+We use $\mathcal{W}^i, i \in\left\lbrace s, u\right\rbrace $, to denote the stable and unstable foliations of $f_c$.
 For any point $a \in M_c$, by $\mathcal{W}^s(a)$ and $\mathcal{W}^u(a)$, we mean the stable and unstable sets of $a$.
 Since $f$ is conjugate to an Anosov diffeomorphism on $\mathbb{T}^2$, both (topological) foliations $\mathcal{W}^u$ and $\mathcal{W}^s$ are minimal.
 Observe that \begin{itemize} \item $\pi_c\left(\mathcal{F}^{c s}(x)\right)=\mathcal{W}^s(\pi_c(x))$, \item $\pi_c\left(\mathcal{F}^{c u}(x)\right)=\mathcal{W}^u(\pi_c(x))$. \end{itemize}

-It is well known that Anosov diffeomorphisms on $\mathbb{T}^2$ have a unique measure of maximal entropy, denoted by $\eta$ in this work.
+It is well known that Anosov diffeomorphisms on $\mathbb{T}^2$ have a unique measure of maximal entropy.
 There exists a relationship among measures of maximal entropy for $f$ and $f_c$; in fact, $h_{\text{top}}(f)=h_{\text{top}}(f_c)$.
-Furthermore, every measure of maximum entropy for $f$ projects onto the unique measure of maximal entropy for $f_c$.
+Furthermore, every measure of maximal entropy $\mu$ for $f$ projects onto the unique measure of maximal entropy $\eta$ for $f_c$.
 We can still relate these measures through their decomposition along special partitions, which it is defined below:

 \begin{definition} A measurable partition $\xi$ is called increasing and subordinated to $\mathcal{F}$ if it satisfies: \begin{itemize} \item[(a)] $\xi(x) \subseteq \mathcal{F}(x)$ for $\mu$-almost every $x$, \item[(b)] $f^{-1}(\xi) \geq \xi$ (increasing property), \item[(c)] $\xi(x)$ contains an open neighborhood of $x$ in $\mathcal{F}(x)$ for $\mu$-almost every $x$. \end{itemize} \end{definition}